HypothesisWorks/hypothesis/guides/api-style.rst

 * It's worth thinking about the order of arguments: the first one or two arguments are likely to be passed positionally, so try to put values there where this is useful and not too confusing.
-* Arguments should not be "a value or a strategy for generating that value" unless there is some highly compelling reason for that.
-Hypothesis has good composition mechanisms and people should use them instead of adding them on an ad hoc basis to individual API functions.
+* Arguments should not be "a value or a strategy for generating that value".
+  If you find yourself inclined to write something like that, instead make it take a strategy.
+If a user wants to pass a value they can wrap it in a call to ``just``.
+* When adding arguments to strategies, think carefully about whether the user is likely to want that value to vary often.
+If so, make it a strategy instead of a value.
+In particular if it's likely to be common that they would want to write ``some_strategy.flatmap(lambda x: my_new_strategy(argument=x))`` then it should be a strategy.

 ~~~~~~~~~~~~~~
 Function Names